-Can You Put Pressure Treated Wood Directly On Concrete
+Can You Put Pressure Treated Wood Directly on Concrete?
+(2026 Guide)

 No, pressure treated wood should not be placed directly on concrete due to moisture retention and potential rotting problems.
 When pressure-treated wood comes into contact with concrete, the moisture from the concrete can be absorbed by the wood, leading to decay and weakening over time.